Don Karp, May 30 2026

 9. Casa de la Vida

-I met Anosha in 2007 when I was living near her in San Pedro and we've been friends since then with a lot of common interests.
-She got her own place in San Pedro to set up a retreat for cleansing.
+I met Anosha in 2007 when I was living near her in San Pedro and we've been friends since then.
+After we had met, she got her own place in San Pedro to set up a retreat center for holistic cleansing.
 She borrowed on past experiences with design to create an incredibly beautiful center consisting of a large building and extensive property.
 Here is a video slide show I made, and here is her website.

 Since I've provided documentation above, I'll not go into detail here, but will provide two photos I took on this expedition to illustrate the unique light coming through her doorways inside the house.